-(See also Overview of the Older Driver Overview of the Older Driver For many older adults, driving an automobile is their preferred option for community transportation.
-Progressive disease that impairs driving in older adults may have two serious adverse outcomes... read more .)
+Clinicians should consult national guidelines and resources related to assessment and management of older drivers (see More Information More Information Medical assessment of the older driver includes a thorough review of medical conditions and/or drugs that can impair driving ability.
+Such medical conditions can be chronic disorders that impair... read more and also Overview of the Older Driver Overview of the Older Driver For many older adults, driving an automobile is their preferred option for community transportation.
+Medical disorders that impair driving in older adults may have two serious adverse outcomes... read more .)

 Older adults are likely to have multiple comorbidities and may be taking several drugs.
 A significant number of drugs, typically those affecting the central nervous system (eg, causing confusion, sedation) can potentially impair driving.
-Many have been shown to impair actual driving in road tests, driving simulators, and have been associated with an increase in motor vehicle crash (MVC) risk.
+Many have been shown to impair driving performance during road tests or in driving simulators and have been associated with an increase in motor vehicle crash (MVC) risk.
 Despite these risks, many of these drugs should not be stopped abruptly and may need to be tapered.
-Obtaining input from the prescribing physician or pharmacist is important before discontinuing them.
+Obtaining input from the prescribing physician or pharmacist is important before stopping them.

 Antihistamines, benzodiazepines, opioids, anticholinergics, hypnotics, antihypertensives, and tricyclic antidepressants, which can cause drowsiness, hypotension, or arrhythmias

-Antiparkinsonian dopamine agonists (eg, pergolide, pramipexole, ropinirole), which can occasionally cause acute sleep attacks
+Antiparkinsonian dopamine agonists (eg, pramipexole, ropinirole), which can occasionally cause acute sleep attacks

 Antiemetics (eg, prochlorperazine) and muscle relaxants (eg, cyclobenzaprine), which can alter sensory perception